U.S. steel stocks gain after report on import tariffs

-NEW YORK Shares of U.S. steel companies climbed on Friday after a news report that President Trump is leaning toward imposing tariffs as high as 20 percent on imports of the metal.
+NEW YORK (Reuters) - Shares of U.S. steel companies climbed on Friday after a news report that President Trump is leaning toward imposing tariffs as high as 20 percent on imports of the metal.

 Trump and a small group of his advisers made clear at a meeting of top officials at the White House on Monday that they want to impose tariffs on steel and likely other imports, according to a report from news website Axios that cites anonymous sources.
 The report cautioned that no decision has been made.